Three Gorges Dam: Distribution

 The State Grid Corporation and China Southern Power Grid paid a flat rate of ¥250 per MWh (US$35.7) until July 2, 2008.
 Since then, the price has varied by province, from ¥228.7 to ¥401.8 per MWh.
 Higher-paying customers, such as Shanghai, receive priority.
 Nine provinces and two cities consume power from the dam.

 Power distribution and transmission infrastructure cost about 34.387 billion yuan.
 Construction was completed in December 2007, one year ahead of schedule.

 Power is distributed over multiple 500 kV transmission lines.
 Three direct current (DC) lines to the East China Grid carry 7,200 MW: Three Gorges – Shanghai (3,000 MW), HVDC Three Gorges – Changzhou (3,000 MW), and HVDC Gezhouba – Shanghai (1,200 MW).
 The alternating current (AC) lines to the Central China Grid have a total capacity of 12,000 MW.
 The DC transmission line HVDC Three Gorges – Guangdong to the South China Grid has a capacity of 3,000 MW.

 The dam was expected to provide 10% of China's power.
 However, electricity demand has increased more quickly than previously projected.
-Even fully operational and despite its size, on average, it supplies less than 1.0% of electricity demand in China in the year of 2024 when the Chinese electricity demand reached 9,852.1 TWh.
+Even fully operational and despite its size, on average, it supplied less than 1.0% of electricity demand in China in the year of 2024 when the Chinese electricity demand reached 9,852.1 TWh.